openstack-archive/fuel-docs/pages/release-notes/v4-1/040-resolved-issues.rst

 Ceph acting as a backend for ephemeral volumes is no longer experimental
 ------------------------------------------------------------------------

-In Mirantis OpenStack 4.1,
+Starting with Mirantis OpenStack 4.0,
-Mirantis enables the the Nova (Compute) service in Mirantis OpenStack to support VM instances backed by ephemeral volumes stored in Ceph, with Glance, Cinder, and Nova all supporting the Ceph RBD backend.
+Mirantis enables the the Nova (Compute) service in Mirantis OpenStack to support VM instances backed by ephemeral volumes stored in Ceph.
-OpenStack VM instances can take advantage of Ceph clustered storage capabilities through all of the steps of their life cycle.
+With Glance, Cinder, and Nova all supporting the Ceph RBD backend, OpenStack VM instances can take advantage of Ceph clustered storage capabilities through all of the steps of their life cycle.
-Ephemeral volumes can be created as copy-on-write clones of Glance images, recovered from Compute node failures thanks to Ceph object replication, and shared among Compute nodes to enable a live migration of VMs.
+Ephemeral volumes can be created as copy-on-write clones of Glance images, recovered from Compute node failures thanks to Ceph object replication, and shared among Compute nodes to enable live migration of VMs.

-In Mirantis OpenStack 4.1
+In Mirantis OpenStack 4.0,
 a `known Ceph issue <http://tracker.ceph.com/issues/5426>`_ could have led to a
 `Ceph SEGV error <https://bugs.launchpad.net/fuel/+bug/1260911>`_